gradle/gradle/design-docs/ide-integration.md

 #### Implementation

+- move EclipseJavaSourceSettings.getTargetRuntime() into JavaSourceSettings
+- move EclipseJavaSourceSettings.getTargetCompatibilityLevel() into JavaSourceSettings
+- for each module set `IdeaModuleJavaSourceSettings.targetRuntime` to current runtime in use and `IdeaModuleJavaSourceSettings.TargetRuntimeInherited = true`
+- set `IdeaProjectJavaSourceSettings.targetRuntime` to current runtime
+- for each module set `IdeaModuleJavaSourceSettings.targetCompatibilityLevel` to `JavaConvention.targetCompatibilityLevel`
+- set `IdeaProjectJavaSourceSettings.targetCompatibilityLevel`
+        - all modules same `IdeaModuleJavaSourceSettings.targetCompatibilityLevel` -> set to this value
+        - modules differ in `IdeaModuleJavaSourceSettings.targetCompatibilityLevel` -> set to highest value
+- for modules having same `targetCompatibilityLevel` as `IdeaProjectJavaSourceSettings.targetCompatibilityLevel` set `IdeaModuleJavaSourceSettings.targetCompatibilityLevelInherited = true`

+-  returns the value of `eclipse.jdt.targetCompatibility` when `java-base` project is applied.~~

 #### Test cases

+- Multiproject build with same target Java versions
 - Multiproject build with mix of target Java versions
 - Multiproject build with mix of Java and non-Java projects
 - Multiproject build with no Java projects